 When THC (cannabis’ intoxicating compound) and CBD (one of cannabis’ non-intoxicating compounds) bind to endocannabinoid receptors, it can help to potentially alleviate the pain women with endometriosis experience [*].
 Plus, since research findings suggest that endometriosis may be attributed to endocannabinoid deficiency [*], the use of cannabis, particularly CBD, may help to boost natural levels of endocannabinoids and rebalance the ECS [*].
 Research further shows that “support for CB1 involvement in endometriosis-associated pain would be strengthened by evidence that CB1 receptors are located on the somata of sensory and sympathetic neurons that innervate the cysts” [*].

 A survey published in the Journal of Minimally Invasive Gynecology analyzed 137 patients with endometriosis.
 Out of this group, 77 women had tried cannabis, and 67.5% of these patients found it to be effective for treating the pelvic pain associated with endometriosis [*].
 Another survey conducted in Australia analyzed 484 women, and found that most women rated cannabis as 7.6/10 for effectiveness, with 10 being highly effective [*].
 Although there are not many traditional treatments for this disease, cannabis’ potential healing properties may be able to help ease symptoms and provide relief [*].

 It’s now easier than ever to get approved for medical cannabis -- all from the comfort of your own home.
-If approved, you can begin purchasing cannabis from Licensed Producers, such as CannMart, an online store with the widest selection of medical cannabis in Canada.
+Book a medical cannabis consultation and, if approved, you can begin purchasing cannabis from Licensed Producers, such as CannMart.
 To get started, create an account and schedule your online consultation with a NamasteMD nurse practitioner.